 Techie + Gamers

-What Happened to The Sullivan Generator After Shark Tank?
+What Became of The Sullivan Generator After Shark Tank?

 The Sullivan Generator

-Mark Sullivan believes that gold and other resources can be harnessed using the energy of the Earth’s rotation.
+Mark Sullivan believes that gold and other resources can be harnessed using the energy from the Earth’s rotation.
 He has dedicated many years working on The Sullivan Generator to prove his theory and took it to Shark Tank.
 His pitch is considered to be one of the craziest in Shark Tank history and wasn’t able to get a deal.
-As of 2023, The Sullivan Generator is worth an estimated $100,000.
+Over a decade later and The Sullivan Generator is worth an estimated $100,000.

 As a visionary, Sullivan was always looking for a revolutionary idea to make his mark on the world.
 He tried harnessing the Coriolis Effect, or the force produced by the spin of the Earth, working on it for many years.